 Likewise, make sure the saddle is set to the right height for your needs – too low and you’ll find it difficult to pedal properly, while too high could cause an injury.
+Although it won’t be as serious as a truck accident that would take you till truck accident claims, it is better to avoid any injury.
 When the seat is set to the ideal position, you should have a slight bend in your knee when your foot is at the bottom of the pedal stroke.

 Make Sure You Have the Necessary Gear